theonetruenerd/VenusLibraryDocumentation/docs/source/String.rst

   :return: The concatenated form of all the strings in the array, or an empty string if the input parameter is not an array of strings
   :rtype: Variable

-.. py:function:: JoinWithDelimiter(array i_arrValues, variable i_strDelimiter)
+.. ven:function:: JoinWithDelimiter(array i_arrValues, variable i_strDelimiter)

   This function joins an array of strings into a single string and adds a delimiter between each substring.
 If the input parameter is not an array with strings, the function returns an empty string.